Chiral QCD phase in equilibrium with Hadron Gas and the location of the critical point

-We, also, calculate for the solutions of the critical point the densities of the quarks which are contained in mesons and baryons, motivated by the gradual increase of baryon density and decrease of meson density as we move along the transition curve towards higher values of baryon chemical potential.
-We find that for all three models which we have used, the solution of the critical point which additionally satisfies equality of the two densities is located at $\mu_{B,cr}\simeq$ (247-266) MeV and $T_{cr}\simeq$(153-152) MeV respectively and is connected with $T_c\simeq$ 161 MeV.
-Moreover, model (c) gives more realistic values for the hadron volumes, compared to models (a)-(b): $r_m \simeq$ 0.28 fm for mesons and $r_b \simeq$ 0.34 fm for baryons.
+We, also, calculate the densities of the quarks which are contained in mesons and baryons at the different critical point locations, motivated by the gradual increase of baryon density and decrease of meson density, as we move along the transition curve towards higher values of baryon chemical potential.
+We find that for all four considered models the solution for the critical point location which additionally satisfies equality of the two densities is located at $\mu_{B,cr}\simeq$ (240-279) MeV and $T_{cr}\simeq$(148-156) MeV.
+Also, in this case, the hadronic volumes acquire realistic values.
+In models (a), (b) and (d) where a common volume is used, the hadronic radius is $r \simeq$ 0.29 fm.
+In model (c) this radius is $r_m \simeq$ 0.28 fm for mesons and $r_b \simeq$ 0.34-0.35 fm for baryons.

+A final observation is that the hadron set we choose to use affects mainly the value of $T_c$.
+This is important for the compatibility of the HG model with the Lattice QCD calculations.
+However, in general, the extracted values of the mesonic radius, baryonchemical potential and temperature of the critical point are not so affected on the choice of the hadron set.
+This can be seen from the almost parallel structure of the relevant curves in figs.~\ref{fig:cpr0}(i)-(iii), \ref{fig:cpr0(T)}(i)-(iii), \ref{fig:cprmrb}(i),(iii)-(iv) and \ref{fig:cpr_TmuB}(i)-(iii), as well as, from the recorded values in Table \ref{tab:summary} for the critical point which satisfies the criterion of section \ref{sec:crit}.

 The group of the chiral QCD states, considerably fewer than the abundance of the hadronic states existing at lower temperatures, can be taken as starting point for the effective description of the EoS at higher temperatures, where quark deconfinement is completed.